elliesleightholm/R/README.md

 # R

 All R related work.
-Includes University code and full reports.
+Includes University code and full reports and personal projects.